eGain/egain-conversation-hub-sentiment-analysis/README.md

 3. On command prompt, execute egps-chat-sentiment-analysis-deploy.bat by pressing enter, it will start deployment and progress can be seen on the command prompt.
 4. Upon successful installation, Cloudwatch event will be created.

+**Post Installation**
+1. In the first run job will pick activities from date entered in DATA_START_POINT in config file.
+The date will be modified for each run to current date and        activities will be picked after the updated date.
+To modify the start date, navigate to egps-${DeploymentEnvironment}-chat-sentiment-analysis-tidemark table in DynamoDB and update the ACTIVITY_VALUE_FROM value.
+2. To modify eGain host URL or proxy details, navigate to Parameter Store in AWS Systems Manager and edit below properties:
+  * /egps/connected-apps/${DeploymentEnvironment}/chat-sentiment-analysis/egain-api-host
+  * /egps/connected-apps/${DeploymentEnvironment}/chat-sentiment-analysis/egain-api-proxy-ip
+  * /egps/connected-apps/${DeploymentEnvironment}/chat-sentiment-analysis/egain-api-proxy-port
+3. To modify eGain login credentials, navigate to AWS Secrets manager and edit below properties:
+  * egps-${DeploymentEnvironment}-chat-sentiment-analysis-secrets => egain-api-user-credential

 **Getting Started**
 Configure eGain  - TBD